endlos99/xdt99/doc/MANUAL.md

 Warnings indicate a likely error made by the developer.
 Warnings are also written to `stderr`, unless they are suppressed with the quiet option `-q`.

+Most warnings are also associated with one of these groups: optimizations, potentially incorrect usages of arguments, and unused symbols.
+Each group can be disabled individually with `--quiet-opts`, `--quiet-usage`, or `--quiet-unused-syms`, resp.

 Note that all examples above issues a warning we omitted so far:

     $ xas99.py -R ashello.asm